BrandonHe/sdl_android_guides/docs/Lockscreen/index.md

 # Lock Screen

-In order for your SDL application to be certified with most OEMs; You will be required to implement a lock screen on the mobile device.
+In order for your SDL application to be certified with most OEMs you will be required to implement a lock screen on the mobile device.
 The lock screen will disable user interactions with the application while they are using the head-unit to control application functionality.

 !!!
 NOTE
 This guide assumes that you have an SDL Service implemented as defined in the [Getting Started](/guides/android/getting-started/) guide.